cass-kul/cass-kul.github.io/_exercises/c-asm-basics.md

 All registers `x0-x31` are given a standard name that refers to their conventional usage (you can use these names when writing RISC-V assembly in RARS).
 These can be found [here](https://github.com/riscv-non-isa/riscv-asm-manual/blob/master/riscv-asm.md#general-registers) in full.
+You can also find the short description and names of all registers on the [RISC-V card](/files/riscv-card.pdf).
 For example, the first register, `x0`, is referred to as `zero` because reading from it always returns `0` and writes to it are ignored.

 Number | Name | Role